Lowering Barriers and Building Motivation: ADHD Strategies for Daily Success

 [00:37:29] Asher: What are we talking about today?

-[00:39:16] Dusty: Today we’re talking about making the stars align so what I mean is, oh, how do I explain this?
-You know, that ADHD experience you have where like, lightning strikes and you’re like, you’re so inspired.
+[00:39:16] Dusty: Today we’re talking about making the stars align.
+So what I mean – you know that ADHD experience you have where lightning strikes and you’re so inspired.
 You’re so in the mood, right?
-Like last week, we were talking about not being in the mood to do things and like, having fun and fun is medicine.

-You’re like, the dopamine is hitting.
-It is imminent, right?
-And so maybe it’s painting.
-You want to paint a picture, but you’re painting desk is totally covered in crap, and, your paint brushes have dried, caked paint on them.
-And, like, you don’t know where your, like, easel is.
-And so you go around getting things set up and digging out, and then by the time it’s all set up, you’re exhausted.
+The dopamine is hitting and it is imminent, right?
+Maybe it’s painting.
+You want to paint a picture, but your painting desk is totally covered in crap, and your paint brushes have dried, caked paint on them.
+And you don’t know where your easel is so you go around getting things set up and digging out, and then by the time it’s all set up, you’re exhausted and the moment is past.

-You know, does this make sense?
+Does this make sense?

 And that is equally or more frustrating because now you’ve made no progress towards the thing you wanted to do, and you’ve made no progress towards making it possible to do that in the future.

-But if I have like nothing to wear, that fits me and all my laundry is dirty and I like, put all my makeup in like a a duffel bag somewhere and like, is buried in the pile of crap I have to go out, you know, roll out of the house in my sweatpants.
-Like, I’m still having a good time.
+But if I have nothing to wear that fits me and all my laundry is dirty and I put all my makeup in a duffel bag somewhere so it’s buried in the pile of crap.
+Maybe I have to go out of the house in my sweatpants.
+I may still have a good time but it’s not as satisfying, right?

-But it’s not.
-It’s not as satisfying, right?
-And it’s like those little moments of satisfaction that just, like, push it over the edge.
-Like we need to see ourselves being competent and confident and talented and inspirational.
-And we can’t have that if like, oh my God, I’m in the mood to write something, but my laptop battery’s dead, I can’t find the charger, right?
+It’s those little moments of satisfaction that just push it over the edge.
+We need to see ourselves being competent, confident, talented, and inspirational.
+And we can’t have that if I’m in the mood to write something, but my laptop battery’s dead and I can’t find the charger, right?

-[05:50:29] Asher: Dusty, I think it’s so interesting that you bring up laundry, because that is one of the things that I thought about when you first proposed this topic is I consider myself an invert.
+I consider myself an invert.
 So, I am neither an extrovert or an introvert.
-I’m a little bit of both and swinging too far either direction can be really bad for me.
+I’m a little bit of both and swinging too far in either direction can be really bad for me.

-Where’s that piece?
-Is this piece clean or dirty?
-I do not know, because I cannot check the one spot that it lives.
+And the friction point of not having something to wear will absolutely cause me to cancel plans at the last minute.
+And even if I do have something to wear, let’s say I haven’t brought the laundry upstairs, so I have to run up and down the stairs multiple times.
+I’m kind of in a frenzy looking for where’s this piece, where’s that piece, is this piece clean or dirty?
+I do not know, because I cannot check the one spot where it lives.
 All of those things will absolutely prevent me from leaving the house.
-What caused me to do the last minute bail out cancel thing that I don’t do nearly so often these days, but certainly feel the impulse to do more often than I would like.
+What caused me to do the last minute bail out/cancel thing that I don’t do nearly so often these days, but certainly feel the impulse to do more often than I would like.

-And that is the motivation for taking the final step for not stopping at 80%.
+And that is the motivation for taking the final step and for not stopping at 80%.
 Okay, the laundry is clean and it’s folded and it’s hung up, but I’ll take it upstairs later.
 No, I’ll take it upstairs now, because tomorrow me is going to be so happy that I don’t have to run up and down the stairs to find my freaking clothes.

-And like if you have had a tough day and you’re like having a beer and watching Star Trek at 11:00 at night on a Wednesday, you know, to be like, oh, well, I need to go to bed at 1130.
-Like can feel very arbitrary.
+Many times not having a really good reason why, just feeling like these are things that they should do, but they’re very arbitrary and if you have had a tough day and you’re having a beer and watching Star Trek at 11:00pm on a Wednesday, needing to go to bed at 11:30pm can feel very arbitrary.
 And it’s like, no, I don’t want to do that.
-Like, and there’s no good reason to like if I go to bed at 12, I’ll still get enough sleep.
+There’s no good reason to – if I go to bed at midnight, I’ll still get enough sleep.

 Right?
 And, and so I think this gives more of a big reason why.